Skip to content

 Spreads work with generic types, typeof, and npm imports:

-import trusted { tv, VariantProps } from "tailwind-variants"
+import { tv, VariantProps } from "tailwind-variants"

-const cardVariants = tv({ base: "rounded-xl", variants: { padding: { sm: "p-4" } } })
+let cardVariants = tv({ base: "rounded-xl", variants: { padding: { sm: "p-4" } } })

-type CardProps {
+typealias CardProps = {

 ...VariantProps<typeof cardVariants>,